aspose-cells/Aspose.Cells-Doc-md/english/nodejscpp/developer-guide/slicers/add-pivot-connection/_index.md

 type: docs
 weight: 30
 url: /nodejs-cpp/add-pivot-connection/
-description: Learn how to add pivot connection using Aspose.Cells for Node.js via C++.
+description: Learn how to add a pivot connection using Aspose.Cells for Node.js via C++.
-keywords: Add pivot connection without office 2013, office 2016, office 2019 and office 365 Node.js via C++.
+keywords: Add pivot connection without Office 2013, Office 2016, Office 2019, and Office 365 using Node.js via C++.
 ai_search_scope: cells_nodejscpp
 ai_search_endpoint: "https://docsearch.api.aspose.cloud/ask"
 ---

 ## **Possible Usage Scenarios**

-If you want to associate a slicer and pivot table in Excel, you need to right-click the slicer and select "Report Connections..." item.
-In the option list, you can operate on the check box.
-Similarly, if you want to associate a slicer and pivot table using Aspose.Cells API programmatically, please use the [**Slicer.addPivotConnection(PivotTable pivot)**](https://reference.aspose.com/cells/nodejs-cpp/slicer/#addPivotConnection-PivotTable-) method.
-It will associate the slicer and pivot table.
+If you want to associate a slicer and a pivot table in Excel, you need to right‑click the slicer and select the **"Report Connections..."** item.
+In the option list, you can check the box.
+Similarly, if you want to associate a slicer and a pivot table using the Aspose.Cells API programmatically, please use the [**Slicer.addPivotConnection(PivotTable pivot)**](https://reference.aspose.com/cells/nodejs-cpp/slicer/#addPivotConnection-PivotTable-) method.
+It will associate the slicer and the pivot table.

 ## **Associate Slicer and PivotTable**

 The following sample code loads the [sample Excel file](add-pivot-connection.xlsx) that contains an existing slicer.
 It accesses the slicer and then associates the slicer and pivot table.
-Finally, it saves the workbook as [output Excel file](add-pivot-connection-out.xlsx).
+Finally, it saves the workbook as the [output Excel file](add-pivot-connection-out.xlsx).

 ## **Sample Code**